 Throughout my career, I have had the benefit of great mentor/tutors and have always tried to do the same for others.
 Formally, I have taught students at the high school and college level in math and history (Rutgers University - PhD, 1988) and advised many others informally as a banking and investment professional (Chartered Financial Analyst (CFA), since 1994).
 Recently, I have become a math tutor, mentor and substitute teacher in the Denver Public School system and an historical adviser for a national high school competition focused on the U.S. Constitution.

 Since my approach to studying the past has been very comprehensive, I have also developed active interests in literature, music, art and architecture and popular culture.
 Along with a making a good meal, reading widely, hanging out with friends and family (including a tri-pod Labrador), watching British crime dramas, and drinking a great cup of coffee, these round out my day.

-Princeton/Empire State College - BA, History & Social Theory
+Undergraduate Degree: Princeton/Empire State College - Bachelor in Arts, History & Social Theory

 10th Grade Math

 11th Grade Math

 11th Grade Writing